chunkyguy/chunkyguy.github.io/_posts/2022-12-12-layout-driven-ui.md

 }
 ```

-Another way to think about it is that UIKit provides a way to perform implicit animation for a lot of properties, we just need to provide a final value for them.
+Another way to think about it is that UIKit provides a way to perform implicit animation for a lot of properties, we just need to provide a final value for them and UIKit does the rest.

 This code above is equivalent to

 ```swift
 let scale = 1.2